FoxGeoff/my-fitness-rev2/README.md

 1. Ref: <https://material.angular.io/guide/getting-started>
 2. Run:```ng add @angular/material```
-3. Add: Material Module
+3. Add: Core/MaterialModule
-4. Test with buttons (Angular Material components)
+4. Test with buttons (Angular Material components site)
+5. NOTE - A resart of VSCode is required to see the material effects